 Aim for: (Meeting protocol 2021-04-13.pdf)

-There is built-in accessibility check in Word.
+There is a built-in accessibility check in Word.
 Go to Review> Check accessibility.
 This check reviews your document and warns you if it finds parts that affect the availability of the document.

 Learn more about accessible document - University West